-Drake visits 11-year-old heart transplant patient after she posts ‘KiKi Challenge’ video
+Drake visits 11-year-old heart transplant patient after she posts ‘Kiki Challenge’ video

-CHICAGO — One young Drake fan’s birthday wish came true this weekend after a video she posted gained popularity.
+CHICAGO — One young Drake fan’s birthday wish came true on Monday after a video she posted gained popularity.

-Sophia Sanchez, a patient at Lurie Children’s Hospital, got a surprise visit from the artist after a video she posted of her doing the “KiKi Challenge” was shared on social media.
+Sophia Sanchez, a patient at Lurie Children’s Hospital, got a surprise visit from the artist after a video she posted of her doing the “Kiki Challenge” was shared on social media.

 Meeting Drake was just one of Sophia’s birthday wishes.
 She’s waiting for a heart transplant, so she hopes to get a new heart soon.